13 Vendémiaire: Vendémiaire

-A whiff of grapeshot
+Battle

-Young General Napoléon Bonaparte was aware of the commotion, and he arrived at the Convention around this time to find out what was happening.
+Young General Napoleon Bonaparte was aware of the commotion, and he arrived at the Convention around this time to find out what was happening.
 He was quickly ordered to join Barras' forces mustering for the defence of the Republic.
 Bonaparte accepted, but only on the condition that he was granted complete freedom of movement.

 At 1 am on 13 Vendémiaire (5 October), Bonaparte overrode Barras, who was content to let him do as he wished.
-Bonaparte ordered Joachim Murat, a sous-lieutenant in the 12ème Régiment de Chasseurs à Cheval, to ride to the plain of Sablons and to return with the 40 cannons which Menou had indicated were located there.
+Bonaparte ordered Joachim Murat, a sous-lieutenant in the 12ème Régiment de Chasseurs à Cheval, to ride to the plain of Sablons and to return with the 40 cannon which Menou had indicated were located there.
 Murat's squadron retrieved the cannons before the Royalists arrived and Bonaparte organised their arrangement, placing them in commanding areas with effective fields of fire.

-The Republican forces were outnumbered by approximately 6 to 1, but they held their perimeter all the same.
+The Republican forces were outnumbered approximately 6 to 1, but they held their perimeter all the same.
 At 5 am, a probing attack by the Royalist forces was repulsed.
 Five hours later, the major Royalist assault by 7,000 men began.
 The Republican forces held their perimeter, the cannons firing grapeshot into the massed Royalist forces.
 The Patriot battalions supporting the artillery also cut down the advancing Royalist ranks.
 Bonaparte commanded throughout the two-hour engagement, and survived unscathed despite having his horse shot from under him.
 The effect of the grapeshot and the volleys from the Patriot forces caused the Royalist attack to waver.
 Bonaparte ordered a counterattack led by Murat's squadron of chasseurs.
 At the close of the battle, around three hundred Royalists lay dead on the streets of Paris.

 Scottish philosopher and historian Thomas Carlyle later famously recorded that, on this occasion, Bonaparte gave his opponent a "Whiff of Grapeshot" and that "the thing we specifically call French Revolution is blown into space by it."
 That is, 13 Vendémiaire marks the ending of the French Revolution.
 (The phrase is often ascribed to Bonaparte himself, but the words are probably Carlyle's.)

 Aftermath

-The defeat of the Royalist insurrection extinguished the threat to the Convention.
+The defeat of the Royalist insurrection extinguished the threat to the convention.
+On 19 October all the officers in the army, also the ones who were dismissed, had to prove for the Committee of Public Safety where they were on the days around 13 Vendémiaire.
+On Sunday 25 October the National Convention declared itself dissolved and voted for a general amnesty for "deeds exclusively connected with the Revolution".
+Not long after the Directoire and Council of Five Hundred was installed; the Committee of Public Safety disappeared.
+Napoleon was appointed as General in Chief of the Army of the Interior.
 Bonaparte became a national hero, and was quickly promoted to Général de Division.
 Within five months, he was given command of the French army conducting operations in Italy.
 The defeated Royalists, in an effort to portray the Republican defense as a massacre, nicknamed Bonaparte Général Vendémiaire, a title which he later claimed would be his first title of glory.